jzleetcode/jzleetcode.github.io/src/content/blog/cheatsheet-windows-development.md

 Alternatively, you could connect using the SQL server Authentication mechanism with login and password.

 Use menu bar: File, New, Database Engine Query to start a new SQL script text file where you can run SQL queries.
 You could select the query and click the Execute button on the "SQL Editor" toolbar to run the query (or F5 hotkey).
-So it would be easier if you can keep the query on one line then you can select it by double click that line.
+So it would be easier if you can keep the query on one line, then you can select it by double click that line.

+### Copy Data between Databases

+In Microsoft SQL Server Management Studio,

+1. right-click on the destination database server, select Tasks → Import Data
+2. next, for the data source, choose "Microsoft OLE DB Provider for SQL Server" and Use Windows Authentication, type in server name
+3. choose the appropriate source database in the server, next
+4. for destination, choose the same as step 2 above, database dropdown should be automatically selected to be the one in step 1
+5. select the option: "write a query to specify the data to transfer".
+The other option is to "copy data from one or more tables or views".
+6. next, change the destination to the table you want to import the data into
+7. click preview button to preview the data, close
+8. click edit mappings (remove UniqueIdentity column if needed (auto increment index)), choose the destination column for that row and change the dropdown to ignore
+9. next, finish

 ### Stored Procedures